averkoc/tools/hash1.md

 ### File integrity verification
 Here are some reasons why you should check the integrity of downloaded files
-1. to verify that a file has not corrupted during download
+1. to verify that a file is not corrupted during download
 2. verify that you have uncompromized file (one that is not altered by some third party)

 To verify that your downloaded ova-files are not corrupted during download, you should compare their checksums (hash-values)